How to get a Library Card

 - all people who live or own property in the City of Vancouver

-- all people who live within the InterLINK area
+- all people who live in areas served by InterLINK libraries

 Applying for a library card